luciadepaoli/quantum-information-computing/README.md

 # Quantum Information and Computing projects
-## Quantum Information and Computing projects for course at University of Padua.
+## Quantum Information and Computing projects for course at University of Padua
-## Titles: CHSH inequality violation, Quantum State Tomography.
+## Titles: CHSH inequality violation, Quantum State Tomography

 **Project Summary**: In this experiment we want to violate the CHSH inequality in order to provide a proof of Bell’s theorem.

 **Project Summary**: In this experiment we want to infer the density matrix of a quantum state by a series of measurement performed on pairs of qubits.